 Because Conn Kavanaugh’s clients are representative of the businesses based here in New England, our lawyers understand that a “one size fits all” approach won’t work.
-Instead, we work with each client to understand the specific business environment in order to develop the most suitable policies and strategies.
+Instead, we work with each client to understand the specific business environment to develop the most suitable policies and strategies.

 Lawsuits arising from employment matters require experienced counsel.
 Our attorneys regularly handle cases involving state and federal discrimination claims, ERISA, state and federal wage and hour claims, wrongful termination, and other employment-related contract and tort claims.
-In addition, our attorneys have substantial experience in litigation arising from noncompetition and nondisclosure agreements, often working with clients to prevent the misappropriation of confidential and trade secret information and the raiding of key employees and customers.
+Also, our attorneys have substantial experience in litigation arising from noncompetition and nondisclosure agreements, often working with clients to prevent the misappropriation of confidential and trade secret information and the raiding of key employees and customers.